 How Optical Fibers Are Manufactured

 The fiber optic manufacturing process begins with the creation of a preform, where layers of very pure glass are added to a cylinder.
 Different types of doping gases in controlled amounts are used to deposit new glass layers.
 Every layer that is added to the base will give the end product a different property.
 A flame uses fuel gases, regulated by a mass flow controller, to maintain a certain temperature and ensure the process is running optimally.
-The final preform contains a core and cladding of differing refractive index, which causes the light to remain trapped within the core due to a phenomenon know as total internal reflection (TiRF).
+The final preform contains a core and cladding of differing refractive index, which causes the light to remain trapped within the core due to a phenomenon know as total internal reflection (TIR).
 Even slight imperfections in the cladding can result in defects that reduce the percentage of light transmitted, or impair other cable properties.
 This preform construction process typically takes place over the course of many hours, depending on the size of the resulting preform.

 Once the preform has been created, it is then placed into a drawing tower to produce the desired optical fiber.
 As one end of the preform is heated, inert gases are used to keep the heating element from burning up during the process.
 Small drops of melted glass begin falling down, due to gravitational force, and form the beginning the thin (often ~ <500 um in diameter) optical fiber.
 Glass preforms typically have an extremely large diameter relative to the optical fiber being produced.
 Due to this, the drawing towers are often multiple stories tall so that there is enough space for the fiber to pass through the multi-stage, carefully controlled drawing process.

 Next, the thickness is measured and quality checked with specialized purpose built tools.
 Depending on the end use of the product, a coating process may apply a very thin polymeric or acrylic layer on the outside of the glass.
 This coating helps to protect the pure glass from environmental conditions and preserve the important properties within the glass fiber itself.
 Pressure control regulates the flow of this liquid polymer.
 In an extrusion-like process, it coats the fiber.
-Flow pressure needs extremely precise and repeatable control to provide a consistent coating over the product.
+Pressure needs extremely precise and repeatable control to provide a consistent coating over the product.
 Even tiny amounts of pressure fluctuation can lead to microns of variation in the overall thickness, which dramatically affects the overall performance of the fiber.
-During the UV or thermal curing, the material is keep in an inert atmosphere to aid the curing process.
-Alicat mass flow or pressure controllers and meters can control each of these essential steps.
+During the UV or thermal curing, the material is kept in an inert atmosphere to aid the curing process.
+Alicat mass flow or pressure controllers can control each of these essential steps.

 Alicat’s Role in Fiber Optic Manufacturing

 Fiber optic companies use Alicat mass flow controllers and meters in several different areas of the preform process and drawing process.
 During creation of the preform, Alicat mass flow controllers and meters are used for the burner control application, which controls the fuel gases which heat up the preform and help to control the deposition of each thin layer.
-Our fast, repeatable, precise and easy-to-use mass flow controllers are used to facilitate the drawing process, where argon is fed into the furnace area to keep the furnace element from burning up.
+Our fast, repeatable, precise, and easy-to-use mass flow controllers are used to facilitate the drawing process, where argon is fed into the furnace area to keep the furnace element from burning up.

-About every one millisecond, signals from our measurement sensors go through our entire processor.
+Every one millisecond, signals from our measurement sensors go through our entire processor.
 Depending on the type of process and operating pressures, the controller will have a control response as low as 50 milliseconds.
-(In many cases we can help to tune that number down to sub-50 millisecond timeframes when needed.)
+(In many cases we can help to tune that number down to sub-50 millisecond time-frames when needed.)
 For anyone who might have a hard time imagining how fast this is, it takes the average human 300 to 400 milliseconds (thousandths of a second) to blink their eyes.
 Not only does response time indicate reaching a new setpoint, but also responding to external pressure fluctuations that may throw off the properties of the fiber.
 To put this into perspective, our controllers take numerous measurements, sense any external fluctuations, and adjust to these changed conditions to maintain a steady flow in less than the blink of an eye.
 That’s how we’re able to maintain repeatibility and accuracy when a fiber is produced at 90 feet per second.

 Specialty fibers for high energy applications need to have very specific optical properties, which are shaped by the density and mix of materials.
 Therefore, depending on the part of the process, engineers want the ability to see as many parameters as possible.
 With an Alicat, you not only get the mass flow measurement, but also absolute pressure, volumetric flow, and temperature information so that you can refer back to it later.
 From a quality control perspective, you can use these parameters to determine what changed in the process and correlate that change to a run that was rejected because of a defect.